OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 1\.
 Hi, we’re Envato and welcome!
 We’re happy to have you here and we hope you enjoy your stay.
 When we say ‘**we**’, ‘**us**’ or ‘**Envato**’ it’s because that’s who we are and we own and run the **Envato Market** sites.

 2\.
 Envato’s ecosystem of digital marketplaces helps millions of people around the world get creative and earn online.
 When you create an account and accept these terms you become a **member** of our community.
 You will have an **Envato Market account** that will allow you to buy and sell **items** like the ones found on the Envato Market sites and make other related transactions.
-You can also buy items on Envato Market as a **Guest**.

 3\.
 The Envato Market sites are platforms that allow members to buy and sell licenses to use digital items like website themes, production music, motion graphics project files, software code, vectors, images and much, much more.
 On Envato Market, buyers and authors (sellers) transact with each other directly and we provide the platform to allow the transactions to happen.
 If you have an Envato Market account, any transactions are logged on your member’s statement, which records the payments made by you to authors via Envato Market (as a **buyer**) and by buyers via Envato Market to you (as an **author**).
-If you buy items as a Guest, then you will be emailed details of those payments.

 4\.
 The items on Envato Market are owned by the authors, not by us.
 The items on Envato Market are uploaded at the direction of the author.
 We provide the platform services. we do not take ownership of the items.